Reducing wasteful healthcare spending

 Removing the price controls that require health funds to pay hospital rates for a range of procedures that could be performed out of hospital, would leave pricing management up to the market, removing distortions and promoting out of hospital care.

-Private Healthcare Australia estimates that removing price controls would save approximately $240 million per annum.
+Private Healthcare Australia estimates that removing price controls would save approximately $240 million annually.

 In addition, a change in the definition of “rehabilitation patient” in the Private Health Insurance (Benefit Requirements) Rules 2011 to make it clear that a patient in hospital for rehabilitation must receive a minimum standard of care, in line with the Australasian Faculty of Rehabilitation Medicine Standards.
 If this change resulted in the average length of stay reducing to the same level of the public system, around $205 million would be saved from health insurance premiums.